paweljarosz/defarc/README.md

 	defarc.select_asset_by_id("proper-id") -- will select and save inside DefArc module a asset data for given id
 ```

-### .select_asset_by_name(asset_name)
+### select_asset_by_name(asset_name)
 Selects and saves a table with asset data inside DefArc module.
 One need to provide a proper asset name, otherwise it will save nil.

 * **PARAMETER:** `asset_name` (string) - a name of a asset from Arcweave JSON